Sistema de gestión de distribuidores para Nigeria y otros mercados africanos

 Table of Content

-• Primary DMS covers brand-to-distributor ordering.
+Primary DMS covers the brand-to-distributor transaction.
 Distributors place orders, raise claims, track credit notes, and view schemes on their own.
+This reduces dependency on sales reps and prevents stockouts caused by delayed rep visits.

-• Secondary DMS covers distributor-to-retailer sales.
+Secondary DMS covers the distributor-to-retailer transaction.
 It captures secondary invoicing, stock movement at distributor warehouses, and retailer-level offtake.
+Without visibility into this leg, brands cannot see what is actually moving at the store level.

 Distribution challenges in African markets

 No secondary sales visibility.
-Secondary sales happens between distributor and retailer.
-Without visibility into that leg, brands cannot see what is actually moving at the store level.
+Without visibility into the distributor-to-retailer leg, brands cannot see what is selling at store level.
 That means missed signals on slow-moving SKUs, wrong trade schemes, and stockouts that nobody catches in time.
+BeatRoute’s secondary DMS captures this data and surfaces it to brand managers in real time.

 Weak claims process.
-Distributors in Africa often deal with damaged or expired products, and chargebacks from retailer promotions.
-Paper-based claims get lost.
-Distributors lose trust in the brand.
-A DMS with a digital claims workflow tracks each claim from filing to settlement.
+Distributors across Africa often deal with damaged or expired products and chargebacks from retailer promotions.
+Paper-based claims get lost, and distributors lose trust in the brand.
+BeatRoute’s DMS includes a digital claims workflow that tracks each claim from filing to settlement.

 Unclear payments.
-Without a digital statement of account and credit or debit notes, distributors often stay in the dark about their credit position.
-A paper SOA gets misplaced or delayed.
-Digital payment transparency prevents most of these disputes.
+Without a digital statement of account and credit or debit notes, distributors stay in the dark about their credit position.
+Paper statements get misplaced or delayed.
+BeatRoute provides digital payment transparency that prevents most of these disputes.

 Rigid, hard-to-scale software.
 Business strategies change often.
 A rigid DMS forces you to rebuild the application every time you add a new scheme, a new region, or a new channel.
-A configurable DMS lets you adapt without re-development.
+BeatRoute’s configurable Brand Panel lets you adapt dashboards and workflows without re-development.

 No self-service for distributors.
 When a distributor runs low on stock and the next rep visit is days away, the result is a stockout at retail.
-Distributor self-ordering through WhatsApp or Viber closes that gap.
+BeatRoute enables distributor self-ordering through WhatsApp or Viber, closing that gap without adding rep visits.

 Fragmented distributor networks.
 Africa’s distribution is highly fragmented, with many small, independent wholesalers and retailers.
 That fragmentation causes delays, stock confusion, and uneven coverage.
-A DMS pulls real-time inventory and sales data into one view so brands can act on it.
+A distributor management system pulls real-time inventory and sales data into one view so brands can act on it.

 Training gaps.
 Distributor staff in many African markets have limited exposure to complex software.
-A DMS with a simple, mobile-first interface and WhatsApp-based ordering reduces the learning curve.
+BeatRoute’s simple, mobile-first interface and WhatsApp-based ordering reduce the learning curve so distributors adopt the system faster.

 Benefits of a DMS in African markets

-A DMS is a powerful tool to manage promotions, inventory, and invoicing.
+A distributor management system is a powerful tool to manage promotions, inventory, and invoicing.
 The benefit multiplies when primary and secondary sales live on one platform.
-A DMS should deliver:
+Here is what a complete DMS should deliver for African brands.

 • Primary enablement.
 Distributors place their own orders, view schemes, and raise claims through WhatsApp, Viber, or a dealer interface.
 This reduces dependency on sales reps and prevents stockouts.